tiacsys/bridle/boards/arm/tiac_magpie/doc/index.rst

 Flashing an application to TiaC Magpie STM32F777NIHx
 ----------------------------------------------------

-Here is an example for the :ref:`hello_world` application.
+Here is an example for the :ref:`zephyr:hello_world` application.

 Run a serial host program to connect with your TiaC Magpie board.